fstab50/stslib/README.md

 ## Purpose ##

-**stsAval** (pronounced "s-t-s aay-val"), is a python3 library that requests and manages temporary credentials from
+**stslib** (pronounced "s-t-s aay-val"), is a python3 library that requests and manages temporary credentials from
-[Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) on your behalf. **stsAval** generates temporary credentials against roles
+[Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) on your behalf. **stslib** generates temporary credentials against roles
 that reside in any number of AWS  accounts.

-The **stsAval** library is commonly used in python applications that generate temporary access credentials for
+The **stslib** library is commonly used in python applications that generate temporary access credentials for
 automation tools which need to _bypass multi-factor authentication enabled on Amazon APIs_.
 Temporary credentials
 of this type are are required authenticate to Amazon Web Services (AWS) when automation tooling is used to deploy
 to tens or even hundreds of AWS accounts simultaneously.

-**stsAval** is appropriate for authentication to AWS Services both from within AWS as well by automation tooling
+**stslib** is appropriate for authentication to AWS Services both from within AWS as well by automation tooling
 runs in an environment external to AWS such as an on-prem datacenter or local machine. local machine.

-**stsAval** manages temporary credentials generates credentials in memory for applications that need access to
+**stslib** manages temporary credentials generates credentials in memory for applications that need access to
 iam roles at AWS.
-If temporary credentials are needed for extended periods (> 1 hour), **stsAval** will automatically
+If temporary credentials are needed for extended periods (> 1 hour), **stslib** will automatically
 renew sts credentials before expiration.